Skip to main content

 | { event: 'messages'; space: SerializedSpace; message: SerializedInboundMessage };

-// future events extend this union
+// 'messages' is the only event today; new top-level events would extend this union

 event: "messages" payload

 This is the only event currently emitted.
 It fires once per inbound message that lands for your project.
+A reaction is not a separate event — it arrives inside this messages payload as a message.content.type arm (see Content shapes).
+Branch on content.type, not event.

 FieldTypeDescription